pwalczysko/omero-guide-upload/docs/metadata.rst

     $ export PATH=/opt/omero/server/venv3/bin:$PATH

 #.
-Download the CSV from https://github.com/IDR/idr0021-lawo-pericentriolarmaterial/blob/9479af85f19487f215e3dfdd31a1b587370ed3cf/experimentA/idr0021-experimentA-annotation.csv if you have access to the idr0021 data https://idr.openmicroscopy.org/webclient/?show=project-51 in your OMERO.server.
-Alternatively, download :download:`simple-annotation.csv <simple-annotation.csv>`, which will allow you to work with the siRNAi-HeLa dataset, which you can download from https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/.
+Download the CSV from `idr0021-experimentA-annotation.csv <https://github.com/IDR/idr0021-lawo-pericentriolarmaterial/blob/9479af85f19487f215e3dfdd31a1b587370ed3cf/experimentA/idr0021-experimentA-annotation.csv>`_ if you have access to the `idr0021 <https://idr.openmicroscopy.org/webclient/?show=project-51>`_ data  in your OMERO.server.
+Alternatively, download :download:`simple-annotation.csv <../scripts/simple-annotation.csv>`, which will allow you to work with the siRNAi-HeLa dataset, which you can download from https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/.

 #.
 The variable ``$ID​`` below is the ID of the ​Project, in this example case it is the Project containing the idr0021 study.
 If you are working with the siRNAi-HeLa data, replace in the following example the "Project" with a "Dataset" and the ``idr0021-experimentA-annotation.csv`` with ``simple-annotation.csv``.
 To add annotations from a local CSV file to the images in the said Project or Dataset in the form of OMERO.tables, run::